1 Spot the difference

 If you need more R&R than adventure out of your next holiday, you can’t go wrong returning to a place that you know and love.
 Sure, you could do the relaxation thing somewhere new, but there’s so much pressure to fully experience a new destination that you’ll probably be rushed off your feet the whole time.

-With that in mind, here’s nine reasons to return to somewhere you’ve already been (and have a completely different experience in the process).
+With that in mind, here are nine reasons to return to somewhere you’ve already been (and have a completely different experience in the process).

 Sure, you’ve got a pretty good idea of what to expect.
 You know the geography of this city.
 You’ve flipped through your Lonely Planet guide from last time, taking note of the restaurants you marked with an asterisk.